Salama da sugo: Consumption

 Usually salama is consumed hot.
 It can be done by removing the upper part of the salama and extracting the meat with a spoon or by removing the whole skin and presenting it in a container suitable to collect the sauce which comes out during the cutting into slices or slices.
 The traditional side dish is mashed potatoes to which is added a spoonful of the red sauce which comes out during the cutting of the salami.
-Many other side dishes are possible but all less used.
-Because of its caloric content it could be consumed as a single dish, even though, in certain occasions, it is customary to include it in a complete meal which includes some of the most famous dishes of Ferrara's cuisine such as cappelletti, or desserts such as pampepato, tenerina, torta con tagliatelle or zuppa inglese.
+Many other side dishes are possible, but all less used.
+Because of its caloric content it could be consumed as a single dish, even though, in certain occasions, it is customary to include it in a complete meal which includes some of the most famous dishes of Ferrara's cuisine such as cappelletti, or desserts such as pampepato, torta tenerina, torta di tagliatelle or zuppa inglese.

 Ferrara's tradition

 Salama da sugo has been part of Ferrara's culinary tradition for centuries.
-Riccardo Bacchelli in his Il mulino del Po (The Mill of the Po) mentions it twice.
-Renzo Ravenna, despite his Jewish faith was used to consume it, even if only once a year.
+Riccardo Bacchelli in his Il mulino del Po (The Mill on the Po) mentions it twice.
+Renzo Ravenna, despite his Jewish faith, consumed it, even if only once a year.
 The Este Jewish community, which has been present in Ferrara for centuries, has produced a kosher variant.
 Orio Vergani said he appreciated it thanks to Italo Balbo who, during his visits to Ferrara, let him know all the secrets of the city.

 Festivals and events

-The "Sagra della salamina da sugo al cucchiaio" is held between the end of September and the beginning of October in Poggio Renatico, in Madonna Boschi.
+The Sagra della salamina da sugo al cucchiaio is held between the end of September and the beginning of October in Poggio Renatico, in Madonna Boschi.

-The "Sagra della salama da sugo di Buonacompra" is held in the middle of July in Buonacompra.
-Always in Buonacompra, the "I giorni della salama da sugo I.G.P." is held in mid-October.
+The La sagra della salama da sugo di Buonacompra is held in the middle of July in Buonacompra.
+Always in Buonacompra, the I giorni della salama da sugo I.G.P. is held in mid-October.

-The "World Championship of Salama da sugo" is held in the second half of February in Fiscaglia, organized by the Cultural Center ANCeSCAO Il Volano, in Migliarino.
+The Campionato mondiale della salama da sugo is held in the second half of February in Fiscaglia, organized by the Cultural Center ANCeSCAO Il Volano, in Migliarino.

 Acknowledgements

 Antonio Frizzi, historian and writer from Ferrara, in 1722 dedicated a poem to it: La Salameide.

-Salama da sugo has been included in the list of traditional food products and an independent mention is given to the salama da sugo of Madonna dei Boschi.
+Salama da sugo has been included in the list of traditional food products and an independent mention is given to the salama da sugo di Madonna dei Boschi.

-On October 24, 2014, "Salama da Sugo" was entered in the register of protected geographical indications (PGI).
+On October 24, 2014, salama da sugo was entered in the register of protected geographical indications (PGI).